 8.2 These classifications apply to the full range of thicknesses, finishes and colour combinations covered by this Certificate.

-8.3 The MW insulation material in isolation is classified as 'non-combustible'.
+8.3 The mineral wool insulation material is classified as 'non-combustible', but the systems are restricted for use to park homes of one storey (see section 4.3).